-I debated whether or not to include synthetic diamond in this article since, after all, we are talking about ‘non diamond’ engagement ring options.
-Synthetic diamonds are chemically identical to diamonds that are found in nature so they are, in fact, diamonds.
+I debated whether or not to include lab created diamond in this article since, after all, we are talking about diamond alternatives.
+Lab diamonds are chemically identical to diamonds that are found in nature so they are, in fact, diamonds.
 But I decided to include them anyway since they are not what we would think of as a traditional diamond.

 A synthetic or lab created diamond is a great choice for an engagement ring.
 As noted above it’s chemically identical to a natural diamond so that means it is an extremely tough and durable stone with a Moh’s hardness of 10.

 Moissanite is a newer alternative to diamond.
-Although the natural mineral has been known for over a century it is only recently that it has been successfully reproduced in a lab.
-Measuring in at 9.5 on the Moh’s Scale, Moissanite is a great choice for your custom engagement ring.
+Although naturally occurring moissanite has been known for over a century it is only recently that a bright white material has been successfully reproduced in a lab.
+Measuring in at 9.25 on the Moh’s Scale, Moissanite is a great choice for your custom engagement ring.
 It’s a beautiful, double refractive stone meaning that it actually has more ‘fire’ or reflective properties than diamond.

 Any of the “Better” category of gemstones can also be used in your non-diamond custom engagement ring without any worries.
 They are all durable, hard gemstones that will stand up to wear and tear.
 All of these gemstones have a Moh’s hardness of 9.

 As with lab created diamond, lab created or synthetic sapphire is also chemically identical to natural sapphire.
-Whereas natural sapphire is available in a multitude of colours, the colours available in synthetic sapphire are much more limited.
-Here are some of the most common colours of synthetic sapphire:
+Whereas natural sapphire is available in a multitude of colours, the colours available in lab sapphire are much more limited.

 Ruby and sapphire are actually the same mineral, corundum.
 The classic colour of a ruby is described as ‘pigeon’s blood red’ – I know – gross.
 If a ruby is too pink or purple it’s called a pink or purple sapphire instead.
-The colour of synthetic ruby is that classic red while natural ruby ranges more in colour from purple-red to pink-red and all shades of red in between.
-Below are examples of synthetic ruby:
+The colour of lab grown ruby is that classic red while natural ruby ranges more in colour from purple-red to pink-red and all shades of red in between.

 And Finally the “Good” cateogry of gemstones.
 These are the ‘proceed with caution’ stones.
 With a Moh’s hardness of 8 they are technically suitable for engagement rings but there are other considerations to take into account beyond their hardness as outlined below.

 You will notice, of course, that I haven’t included natural emerald here.
 This is because natural emerald, although hard, tends to be brittle which compromises its durability.
-You could select a natural emerald for your engagement ring as long as you are aware of and willing to accept the risks.
-You would hopefully be one of those people who aren’t hard on their jewellery and you’d need to be aware when you’re wearing your ring of keeping it as safe as possible.
-Because synthetic emerald isn’t as brittle as natural emerald it is actually a better choice for an engagement ring.
-Below is a picture of a typical colour for a synthetic emerald.
+You could select a natural emerald for your engagement ring as long as you are aware of, and willing to accept, the risks.
+You would hopefully be one of those people who aren’t too hard on their jewellery.
+You’d need to be cautious when you’re wearing your ring and keep it as safe as possible.

 Some Final Thoughts